oleobal/processors/README.md

 ### Note on methodology

 Proper methodology is not followed here, in that I'm catching exceptions to instead set error codes on small registers that could overflow..
-Code is repeated, documentation is synced by hand with the implementation when it could be automated, etc. This is how I have fun `:]`
+Code is repeated, documentation is synced by hand with the implementation when it could be automated, etc. It's one way to have fun, I suppose.